rempairamore/uptimePluma/README.md

 This tool checks your websites and sends you instant notifications through Telegram, Slack, or Discord if any site becomes unreachable.
 No servers to maintain, no complicated setup - just GitHub Actions doing the work for you.

+- No server required
+- Multiple notification channels (Telegram, Slack, Discord)
+- Auto-retry before marking a site as down
+- Customizable check frequency
+- Easy to set up and customize

 ## Quick Start

 1. Fork this repository